 Rem Koolhaas is a Dutch architect and urbanist.
 He is also an architectural theorist and professor at Harvard University’s Graduate School of Design.
 Rem Koolhaas strongly advocates Deconstructivist architecture and produces iconic architecture.
-Rem Koolhaas architecture is the winner of Pritzker Architecture Prize and Royal Gold Medal.
+Rem Koolhaas Architecture is the winner of the Pritzker Architecture Prize and Royal Gold Medal.
 The American news magazine ‘Time’ listed Rem Koolhaas among the 100 most influential people around the world.

-Remment Lucas Koolhaas was born on 17th November, 1944 in Rotterdam, Netherlands.
+Remment Lucas Koolhaas was born on 17th November 1944 in Rotterdam, Netherlands.
 His father was Anthonie or Anton Koolhaas, a journalist and scenario writer.
 His mother was Selinde Pietertje Roosenburg.
 Dirk Roosenburg, his maternal grandfather was an architect who collaborated with Dutch architect Hendrik Petrus Berlage.
 One of his cousins Teun Koolhaas was also an architect and urbanist.

 Some of his most significant projects are World Trade Center Transportation Hub, NYC, US; Turning Torso, Malmo, Sweden; Milwaukee Art Museum; Olympic Sports Complex of Athens; Opera House, Valencia; Margaret Hunt Hill Bridge, Dallas; City of Arts & Sciences and Auditorio de Tenerife, Santa Cruz de Tenerife.

-After finishing his doctorate program in year 1981, he established his own firm based in Zurich.
+After finishing his doctorate program in the year 1981, he established his own firm based in Zurich.
 He was inspired by nature architecture.
 He produced works of unique architecture.
 Some of his most significant projects are Entrepot Jakem warehouse, Munchwilen; warehouse, Coesfeld Lette; post office, Lucerne; bus shelter, Saint Gall; school, Wohlen; railway station, Lucerne; Zurich Stadelhofen station, Zurich; Bac de Roda Bridge, Barcelona; Lusitania Bridge, Merida; Pedestrian bridge, Athens; Puernte del Alamillo bridge for Exposition 1992, Seville; Gare do Oriente or eastern train station for Lisbon World Exposition 1998; Gare de Lyon Saint Exupery, Lyon airport, Satolas.
-Santiago Calatrava focused on the biomimetic architecture, a scientific approach of designing and constructing buildings taking inspiration from nature.
+Santiago Calatrava focused on biomimetic architecture, a scientific approach to designing and constructing buildings taking inspiration from nature.

-Calatrava buildings include Montjuic Communications Tower, Barcelona; Brookfield Place, Ontario; Llonja de Sant Jordi, Alcoy; Gare do Oriente, Lisbon; control tower & passenger terminal of Bilbao Airport; Milwaukee Art Museum, Winconsin; Montjuic Communications Tower, Barcelona; Allen Lambert Galleria, Toronto; Museum of Tomorrow, Rio de Janeiro; Florida Polytechnic University, Lakeland; Peace Bridge, Calgary; Margaret Hunt Hill Bridge; Margaret McDermott Bridge; Oviedo Conference Center; Palace of Congresses, Oviedo; Liege Guillemins railway station, Liege, Belgium; City of Arts and Sciences, Valencia; Opera House, Valencia; Palace of the Arts, Valencia; Sciene Museum, Valencia; Athens Olympic Sports Complex; Turning Torso, Malmo; Auditorio de Tenerife, Canary Islands; Velodrome, Summer Olympics 2004.
-Santiago Calatrava designed a train station, the Oculus, a steel and glass structure at World Trade Center Transportation Hub, NYC (Oculus Calatrava).
+Calatrava buildings include Montjuic Communications Tower, Barcelona; Brookfield Place, Ontario; Llonja de Sant Jordi, Alcoy; Gare do Oriente, Lisbon; control tower & passenger terminal of Bilbao Airport; Milwaukee Art Museum, Wisconsin; Montjuic Communications Tower, Barcelona; Allen Lambert Galleria, Toronto; Museum of Tomorrow, Rio de Janeiro; Florida Polytechnic University, Lakeland; Peace Bridge, Calgary; Margaret Hunt Hill Bridge; Margaret McDermott Bridge; Oviedo Conference Center; Palace of Congresses, Oviedo; Liege Guillemins railway station, Liege, Belgium; City of Arts and Sciences, Valencia; Opera House, Valencia; Palace of the Arts, Valencia; Science Museum, Valencia; Athens Olympic Sports Complex; Turning Torso, Malmo; Auditorio de Tenerife, Canary Islands; Velodrome, Summer Olympics 2004.
+Santiago Calatrava designed a train station, the Oculus, a steel and glass structure at the World Trade Center Transportation Hub, NYC (Oculus Calatrava).